 1. Ensure that a stable route from the Datto device to the ShadowSnap agent is set up on port 25566.

 2. Check for any stuck file restores or virtual machines that do not show up in the web interface.
 These can be destroyed as long as they are not in use.

-3. Check the agent version and if possible, upgrade the agent.
+3. Check the agent version.

 5. Check the used storage on the Datto appliance.
 If used storage is 85% of total capacity or higher, you may find increased reliability by lowering the amount of used storage.
 Also see: Backup skipped due to not enough free space.

 6. Make sure that ports 25566 and 139 are open on the local Windows Firewall.
 25566 will be open if the raw_agent_svc is running as part of the ShadowSnap agent.
 Another program may have taken the port if there was something listening on it.